 Otherwise, if you’ve been looking for a power-free and convenient way to wash your clothes while backpacking, this is a great solution.

-When it comes to camping gadgets you are always limited by how much you can carry in your backpack or fit into your car.
-Once you’ve packed your tent, sleeping bag, outdoor clothing, food, water, and stove, there isn’t much space left over, so you need to pick your camping gadgets wisely.
+When it comes to clever camping gadgets you are always limited by how much you can carry in your backpack or fit into your car.
+Once you’ve packed your tent, sleeping bag, outdoor clothing, food, water, and stove, there isn’t much space left over, so you need to pick your camping equipment wisely.

 The first thing you need to consider when packing for a camping trip is whether you really need the gadget in question and are actually going to use it.
 I’ve carried about backup solar lamps for days at a time and never used them, wishing I had left them at home.